 If weaned calves are not doing better than 1kg/day right now on pasture without supplementary meal, then you need to find out why.
 They could have a health problem such as worms so check with a veterinarian.

-Don’t assume that calves need regular drenching for worms – as a lot of advertising hype will tell you this, to encourage sales (especially around Christmas) with promotions like free hams.
+Don’t assume that calves need regular drenching for worms – as a lot of advertising hype will tell you this, to encourage sales especially around Christmas with hams in promotions.
 If calves start scouring, talk to your vet before buying drench as the problem could just be lush pasture and may not be worms.
 If they have worms, they’ll be losing weight and not thriving.
-Drench resistant worms are increasing in cattle now, especially the Cooperia species and the overuse of pouron endectocides is the main reason as they are much easier to use than oral drenches.
+Drench resistant worms are increasing in cattle now too, especially the Cooperia species and the overuse of pouron endectocides is the main reason as they are much easier to use than oral drenches.
 Also check what vaccinations calves will need – e.g. blackleg and Leptospirosis (for heifers).

 On North Island farms it’s time to turn the bulls out.
 All bulls used should have been vet checked and they should top your farm ‘hazard’ list for yourself and family, all visitors and regular handlers, as they are highly unpredictable.
 Never turn your back on a bull and always have a strong stick handy – and a keen farm dog if possible.